davidvancl/AIZA_Hackathon2019/README.md

 Protocol: TCP
 Using "Threads" for no freezing
 Basic communication
-"Bin" has been removed -> use Visual Studio
+"Bin" has been removed -> use Visual Studio # Snake-fast-way